Crockpot Beef Stew Recipe

 Key Ingredients & Substitutions

-Beef Stew Meat: Choose chuck roast or stew beef for the best tenderness after slow cooking.
-If you want a leaner option, try sirloin, but it can be less juicy.
+Beef Stew Meat: Chuck roast or stew beef works best for tenderness.
+For a leaner option, try sirloin, though it may be slightly less juicy.

-Potatoes: Baby Yukon golds hold their shape nicely.
-You can swap for red potatoes or russets, though russets might break down more.
+Potatoes: Baby Yukon golds hold their shape beautifully.
+Swap with red potatoes or russets—just note russets may soften more.

-Herbs & Seasonings: Dried thyme, rosemary, and bay leaves create classic flavor.
-Fresh herbs can be added at the end for brightness.
+Herbs & Seasonings: Dried thyme, rosemary, and bay leaves make the stew taste classic.
+Fresh herbs at the end brighten the flavor.

 Equipment You’ll Need